egoist/parse-json-config/README.md

 ]
 ```

-If you're using a function, we directly return it without calling it with the options even if you provide it as `[function, options]`, since if you can use a function you can already execute it with `function(options)`, but there's also a [isCalled](#iscalled) option for you to customize it.
+If you're using a non-string, we directly return it without calling it with the options even if you provide it as `[resolved, options]`, since if you can use a function / object as `resolved` you can already execute it yourself, but there's also a [isCalled](#iscalled) option for you to customize it.

 By default relative path is resolve from `process.cwd()`